-Find your Irish roots for just the weekend and join the paddy parade on Sunday Mar 17.
-If anyone knows how to party, it's the Irish, and on St Patrick's Day they do it bigger and better than ever.
-Follow the St Paddy's Day Parade floats and marching band, which starts in Piccadilly at 2pm, then head to Trafalgar Square for a whole load o' craic at the annual festival.
+If anyone knows how to party, it's the Irish, and for St Patrick's Day (Tuesday March 17 2015) they do it bigger and better than ever.
+On the Sunday before the big day (Sunday March 15) follow the St Paddy's Day Parade floats and marching band, then head to Trafalgar Square for a whole load o' craic at the annual festival.
 There'll be dancing, singing, Irish food, comedy and Gaelic-themed entertainment for the kids.
-Be sure to go green this Sunday.
+Be sure to go green this March.

 St Patrick's Day: what's the craic?

 St Patrick's Day (Tuesday March 17) is a day dedicated to the Patron Saint of Ireland.
 Along with the religious aspects of the Saint's day, the festival is traditionally celebrated with 'wearing of the green' and shamrocks.
 The biggest of the festivities take place in Ireland but St Patrick's Day is widely celebrated by Irish ex-pats around the world.
 London has marked the day with public celebrations since 2002 and these celebrations attract huge crowds of revellers.

 Join in the St Paddy's Day 2015 fun

 The Irish are ace at partying.
 So good, in fact, they even have a special untranslatable phrase – the craic – to describe their unique brand of conviviality.
 They manage to have a brilliant time in the most unpromising locations – your typical Irish church hall is gloomier than Eeyore.
 So, with Trafalgar Square as the setting for London’s official bash in celebration of their patron saint, a blast is pretty much guaranteed.Read more